unChaz/sci-fi-5e/srd/classes/arcanist.md

 ### Signature Tek Skills

 When you reach 20th level, you gain mastery over two powerful tek skills and can cast them with little effort.
 Choose two 3rd-level Arcanist tek skills in your tek skill datapad as your signature tek skills.
-You always have these tek skills prepared, they don’t count against the number of tek skills you have prepared, and you can cast each of them once at 3rd level without expending a tek skill slot.
-When you do so, you can’t do so again until you finish a short or long rest.
+You always have these tek skills prepared, they don't count against the number of tek skills you have prepared, and you can cast each of them once at 3rd level without expending a tek skill slot.
+When you do so, you can't do so again until you finish a short or long rest.

 If you want to cast either tek skill at a higher level, you must expend a tek skill slot as normal.